In-Memory vs Disk Storage: Tactical Patterns for DuckDB Spatial Workflows

 FROM parcels a

-JOIN zoning b ON ST_Intersects(a.geom, b.geom)
+JOIN zoning b ON a.geom && b.geom AND ST_Intersects(a.geom, b.geom)

 WHERE b.zone_type = 'commercial';